It's no secret that getting a mortgage pre-approval is key to a successful home purchase.…

 Mortgage Pre-Approval Made Simple

-You can increase your odds of receiving mortgage pre-approval by having the basic paperwork and information prepared.
+You can increase your odds of receiving mortgage pre-approval by having the essential paperwork and information prepared.

 Credit Score and Reports

-Your credit score is a key component in almost every financial decision you make.
-Your credit score will impact many variables of a loan including the interest rate, limit, and approval.
+Your credit score is crucial in almost every financial decision you make.
+Your credit score will impact many loan variables, including the interest rate, loan limit, and approval.

-This will show that you are currently making consistent income and can even show the likelihood for continued employment in the future.
-No one wants to loan money to someone who is either making little to no money or has unstable employment.
+Consistent income will show that you are currently making income and the likelihood of continued employment.
+No one wants to loan money to someone who makes little to no money or has unstable work history.

-Proof of employment includes pay stubs, W2 forms and even a letter from your current and previous employers.
-It’s not a bad idea to bring proof of additional income as well.
-This might include Social Security payments, VA benefits, child support, alimony or a second job.
+Proof of employment includes pay stubs, W2 forms, and in some cases a letter from your current and previous employers.
+It’s not a bad idea to bring proof of additional income, including Social Security payments, VA benefits, child support, alimony, or a second job.

-The more proof of income or money backing your loan the better.
-Assets are another important component in the mortgage pre-approval process.
+Assets are another essential component in the mortgage pre-approval process.

-Aside from your income, lenders are interested in any additional money you currently have or are in-line to receive.
-Assets include stocks, investments and even gifted money from family and friends.
+Aside from your income, lenders are interested in any additional money you currently have or are in line to receive.
+Assets include stocks, investments, and even gifted funds from family and friends.